learn-co-curriculum/dsc-css-code-along/README.md

 # CSS Code Along

 ## Introduction
 It's time to see some CSS code in action.
-[Codepen][] is a great tool to easily test HTML and CSS code and it's what we will use for our example.
+[Codepen][] is a great tool to easily test HTML and CSS code that you'll see in practice here.

 ## Objectives
 You will be able to: